 As we all know, changing our personality is not exactly easy.
 Nor is it the answer, says Dr. Trestman, who describes what is needed instead is a shift in strategy.

-“In general, when it is a trait that has been established for a while, simply saying, ‘don’t do it,’ isn’t very successful,” he explained.
+“In general, when it is a trait that has been established for a while, simply saying, ‘don’t do it,’ isn’t very successful,” he explains.
 “People need to learn new coping strategies and develop new skills that allow them to actively practice alternative ways of thinking and behaving.”

-Dr. Trestman suggested taking baby steps first.
+Dr. Trestman suggests taking baby steps first.
 For example, if someone being rude to you is something you would normally go back to and brood upon numerous times throughout the day (or days), don’t think about it as your own deficit.